Bank of England holds course on rates as economy picks up

 At its two-day meeting which ended on Thursday, the Bank's Monetary Policy Committee kept interest rates at 0.5 percent, as expected by all the economists who took part in a Reuters poll.

-It also left its bond-buying programme unchanged at 375 billion pounds ($618 billion).
+It also left its bond-buying program unchanged at 375 billion pounds ($618 billion).

 The MPC issued no statement after its announcement.